The École

-As of 2025, The École has a student body of 357.
+As of 2026, The École has a student body of 385.
 Each class has between 12 and 20 students, and each grade level has no more than two classes.

 History

-The school opened in September 2009, making it the third French international school in Manhattan.
-Yves Rivaud founded École Internationale.
-Rivaud decided to create the school because Manhattan needed a real French American bilingual school, and he believed he would easily fill the school's enrollment upon opening.
+The school opened in September 2009, as "Ecole Internationale de New York", making it the third French international school in Manhattan.
+It was founded by Yves Rivaud, who thought Manhattan needed a real French American bilingual school, and believed he would easily fill the school's enrollment upon opening.

 Yves Rivaud retired in August 2020 and was replaced as head of school by Jean-Yves Vesseau.
 In September 2021, The École opened its first Pre-Nursery class (a bilingual program for 2-year-olds).